top of page

 Bio

-I am an Assistant Researcher with the Institute of Marine Sciences at the University of California, Santa Cruz.
+I am a Research Scientist with the Institute of Marine Sciences at the University of California, Santa Cruz.
 I study the behavior and ecology of marine mammals and how it relates to oceanographic processes.
 My work to date has primarily focused on a major marine heatwave in the North Pacific and its effects on the reproduction and foraging ecology of the northern elephant seal.

 In addition to my day job as a professional seal observer, I enjoy spending time rock climbing, running, cycling, reading fantasy and science fiction, playing computer games, and watching my two cats race wildly around my home battling the tiny interdimensional monsters that only they seem to be aware of.